coronalabs/corona-docs/markdown/tutorial/media/swapImages/index.markdown

 ### Sprite Frame Swapping

-Corona includes a comprehensive [sprite][guide.media.spriteAnimation] engine.
+CORONA_CORE_PRODUCT includes a comprehensive [sprite][guide.media.spriteAnimation] engine.
 While the term "sprite" may seem to indicate only an __animated__ object in a game, you should consider it as simply an ordered sequence of images which can be used for multiple purposes, including swapping images.

 Let's look at a <nobr>sprite-based</nobr> version which builds upon the image sheet version above: